inventorbit/gridbox_docs/_docs/index.md

 ## Getting started

-First, create an account or Login using your existing credentials It's free to get started.
+First, <a href="https://www.gridbox.io/app/signup">create an account</a> or <a href="https://www.gridbox.io/app/login">Login</a> using your existing credentials It's free to get started.